-This review was originally posted on 26th January 2019 but has now been updated on the 4th of April 2019 to reflect several months worth of use.
+This review was originally posted on 26th January 2019 but has now been updated on the 20th of May 2020 to reflect over a years worth of use

 On my never-ending quest to improve my sleep quality, I have been reviewing several mattresses recently.
 Last month I had the Simba which I found to be superb and well worth the reviews it receives.
 This month I have a Nectar memory foam mattress.